khulnasoft/integrations-core/calico/README.md

 Since Calico structure is set up in a Kubernetes cluster, it is built with deployments, pods, and services.
 The Kubernetes integration fetches logs from containers.

-After setting up the [Kubernetes][12] integration, Calico logs become available in the Datadog Log Explorer.
+After setting up the [Kubernetes][12] integration, Calico logs become available in the Khulnasoft Log Explorer.

-Collecting logs is disabled by default in the Datadog Agent.
-Enable it in your `datadog.yaml` file:
+Collecting logs is disabled by default in the Khulnasoft Agent.
+Enable it in your `khulnasoft.yaml` file:

    ```yaml
    logs_enabled: true